Psychology & Sociology BSc (Hons)

 Please note that full assessment information can be found in the module descriptors.

 You will receive formative feedback as part of your modules and taught sessions with your Module Lead.
 You will also receive summative comments on all formal assessments undertaken by coursework.
-Written feedback is provided to students within 20 working days of submission through Turnitin.
+We aim to provide feedback within 20 working days for formal assessments (coursework and practical activities).
 Alternative forms of feedback can be requested by students through one-to-one meetings with Module Assessors/Module Leaders.
+Check

 Feedback on the Final Major Project/Dissertation module in Year three is provided throughout and through supervision meetings as scheduled.